 19. Create and share your own info graphics.
 Info graphics are one of the most shared types of images.
 Create your own using a tool like Infogr.am.

 20. Offer true value.
 If you’re posting content that fills a gap or meets a need for your fans, your posts will get liked and shared; and this increased engagement will naturally lead to increased likes for your page.
-Pay attention to conversations happening in your industry, and offer unique insights and commentary that add something to the discussion.
+Pay attention to conversations happening in your industry, and offer unique insights and commentary that add something to the discussion.21.
+Leave thoughtful comments on popular blogs in your niche.
+Be sure to link to your Facebook page when asked for your URL.

 22. On Facebook, videos now outperform photos in terms of reach.
 Now is the time to start incorporating video into your social content strategy.